I know every couple has their routine, most of which are probably very mundane and a total snooze fest.

 Kara’s Chili from my lovely reader, Kara

 Transfer to large pot; stir in the remaining ingredients.
-Cover and cook on medium-low for 1 hour, vent the lid and cook responsible gambling for an addition 30 minutes to an hour.
+Cover and cook on medium-low for 1 hour, vent the lid and cook dealer for an addition 30 minutes to an hour.

 Yield: 13 cups